-The grade of "I", designating incomplete, must be initiated by the student or the instructor.
-The grade is given at the discretion of the instructor when the student has completed a sufficient amount of course work but cannot complete course requirements during the quarter due to circumstances beyond his or her control.
+The "I" grade is given at the discretion of the instructor when the student has completed a sufficient amount of course work but cannot complete course requirements during the quarter due to circumstances beyond his or her control.
 The student and instructor must fill out a contract form which contains the specific requirements to be completed, the time allowed for completion, and the grade to be assigned if the contract is not completed.
 One copy of the contract will be retained by the instructor, one given to the student, and one given to the department or division chairman.